swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 `.gitignore` files.

 Update the `.gitignore` file to remove your experiment data.
-The required files to be ignored will then be added by DVC.
+The required files to be ignored will then be added by DVC:

 ```sh title=".gitignore" hl_lines="7-9"
 ## Python